schwilklab/skyisland-climate/microclimate/README.md

 Microclimate data
 =================

 We have a network of temperature and relative humidity sensors deployed across three mountain ranges in west Texas.
-Each of this sensors is an [iButton][iButton] data logging device mounted inside a radiation shield (two nested plastic funnels) and hang at ~2m height in a tree in order to measure air temperature and/or relative humidity.
+Each of this sensors is an [iButton][iButton] data logging device mounted inside a radiation shield (two nested plastic funnels 4" and 5") and hang at ~2m height in a tree in order to measure air temperature and/or relative humidity.

 # Data storage capacity of iButtons #